 Metals can be reused effectively.
 However, the recycling can become quite complicated due to mixed materials.
 Here are a few examples: When you throw an aluminium can into the trash along with rusted nails.
 These can then be easily separated by a magnet in the sorting plant.

 But what happens when you dispose of different aluminium alloys together?
 Two approaches are taken here.
 The aluminium can be sorted into types at great effort.
 With type-specific recycling, there is no loss in the quality of the metal.
 Alternatively, the various materials can be recycled together.
 This is called downcycling.
 Downcycling means that different materials are melted together.
 This degrades the material quality.

 In both cases, the term secondary raw materials applies.
 This is what we call raw materials obtained from the processing of waste and scrap.

 The procedure is similar with clothing: Pure yarn is generally easier to process than mixed yarn.
 The clothing article is then more uniform and of higher quality.
 For a cleaning cloth, this may not be of great importance.
 Thus the requirements and intended use are always decisive.
 This determines the amount of secondary raw materials that can be used.

-If the material quality is too inferior, only thermal utilisation still remains and thus incineration in order to use the energy released.
-Particularly in Sweden an enormous amount of energy is produced through waste incineration.
+If the material quality is poor, only incineration remains as a way to utilize the released energy.
+In Sweden, an enormous amount of energy is produced by waste incineration.

 Summary – What have we learned about metal recycling?

-- Above a certain quantity, you can exchange metal for cash, for example with a scrap dealer.
+- As of a certain quantity, you can exchange metal for cash at a scrap yard.